 We have more examples of this below, and they’re worth checking out if you want a good laugh.

 If you want to get familiar with what a bad dating site looks like, I’ve just listed down some of the top red flags.
-Otherwise though, save yourself the time and go use Adult Friend Finder.
+Otherwise though, save yourself the time and go use AFF.
 They have over 60 million real users (compared to SPdate’s 0) and their reputation is great.

 Let’s take a look at the positives and negatives of the site.